howprice/invaders-emulator/README.md

 Space Invaders emulator.
 My first emulator.
 Inspired by the excellent tutorial at [Emulator 101](http://emulator101.com)

+## Dependencies

+This project depends on [SDL2](https://www.libsdl.org).
+The [SDL2 Development libraries for Visual C++](https://www.libsdl.org/download-2.0.php) are checked in to 3rdparty for convenience.

+Unzipped invaders ROMs should be placed the 'data' folder.

+## Building

+This project uses [GENie](https://github.com/bkaradzic/genie) to generate the build files for the target platform.

+### Windows

+Run genie_vs2017.bat or genei_vs2019.bat to build the Visual Studio Solution and projects into the 'build' folder

+### Other Platforms

+Not yet tested.
+May require minor fix-up.

 ## Controls

 Press Esc to quit